-Executive officers and other key employees of the Company and its subsidiaries, including any director who is also such an employee, are eligible to be granted awards under the 2008 plan that are intended to be performance based compensation under Section 162(m) of the Code.
-At present, approximately 30 officers and key employees of A. H. Belo or its subsidiaries would be considered to be eligible for performance-based awards under the 2008 plan.
+Executive officers and other key employees of the Company and its subsidiaries, including any director who is also such an employee, are eligible to be granted performance-based awards under the 2017 Plan.
+At present, approximately 17 officers and key employees of A. H. Belo or its subsidiaries would be considered to be eligible for performance-based awards under the 2017 Plan.